leahkemp/pipeface/docs/pipeface/info.md

 - Joint relatedness and quality control somalier TSV and HTML files

 > [!NOTE]
-> Running DeepVariant/DeepTrio on ONT data assumes r10 data
+> - Running DeepVariant/DeepTrio on ONT data assumes r10 data

-> [!NOTE]
-> Running base modification analyses assumes the input data is in uBAM format and base modifications are present in these data
+> - Running base modification analyses assumes the input data is in uBAM format and base modifications are present in these data

 ## Haploid Aware Mode